-For this drill we’ll setup 3 cones in line with 3 feet in between each cone.
+For this drill, we’ll set up 3 cones in a line with 3 feet in between each cone.

 Start in your goalie stance slightly behind the center cone.

 We’ll shuffle to left, bend down at the waist to touch the cone, then shuffle back to touch the far cone.
-Finally we’ll shuffle back to the center center and get into ready position.
+Finally, we’ll shuffle back to the center and get into ready position.

-An optional step here is the coach can then throw a shot at the goalie, we needs to make the save by reacting quickly.
+An optional step here is the coach can then throw a shot at the goalie, who needs to make the save by reacting quickly.

-So the steps are shuffle left cone, shuffle right cone, shuffle back to center, make a save.
+So the steps are shuffle to the left cone, shuffle to the right cone, shuffle back to center, make a save.

 The Goalie Shuttle drill is going to tie together our footwork, our lateral movement, and also being set and in proper save position after being on the move.